UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Introduction

 \section{Introduction}

-Recent work on unified 2D understanding and generation has made significant strides~\cite{Emu, Emu2, ye2024x, dong2024dreamllm, wu2024vila, team2024chameleon, wang2024illume, liu2024world, wu2025janus, chen2025janus, huang2025illume+}.
-Early works~\cite{Emu, Emu2, ye2024x, dong2024dreamllm} build unified frameworks that couple an autoregressive LLM with a diffusion image decoder.
+Recent work on unified 2D understanding and generation has made significant strides~\citep{Emu, Emu2, ye2024x, dong2024dreamllm, wu2024vila, team2024chameleon, wang2024illume, liu2024world, wu2025janus, chen2025janus, huang2025illume+}.
+Early works~\citep{Emu, Emu2, ye2024x, dong2024dreamllm} build unified frameworks that couple an autoregressive LLM with a diffusion image decoder.
 The LLM consumes text–vision inputs and produces a fixed set of learnable queries whose features are regressed into the diffusion latent space; the diffusion model then synthesizes the image conditioned on these latents.
-Subsequent works~\cite{team2024chameleon, liu2024world, wu2024vila} employ VQ tokenizers for the unified generation of texts and images.
+Subsequent works~\citep{team2024chameleon, liu2024world, wu2024vila} employ VQ tokenizers for the unified generation of texts and images.

 Although the aforementioned works have made significant progress in images, the challenge of achieving unified understanding and generation for 3D modalities remains largely unexplored.
-Several benchmarks~\cite{zhang2025from, fu2024blink, ma20243dsrbench, yang2024thinking} integrate large-scale public datasets and design spatial VQA tasks to enhance the spatial reasoning capabilities of LLMs.
-However, these efforts are limited to the understanding aspect and directly relying on additional data to supervised fine-tuning LLMs has demonstrated limited effectiveness.
-Other works~\cite{chen2024spatialvlm, cheng2024spatialrgpt, hong20233d, driess2023palm, chen2024ll3da, zhu2024llava} incorporate additional modalities, such as depth, point clouds, or scene graphs, to handle spatial understanding.
-Unfortunately, these methods introduce additional disadvantages, as they often require specialized data acquisition devices and necessitate explicit spatial modeling of the entire scene.
+Several benchmarks~\citep{zhang2025from, fu2024blink, ma20243dsrbench, yang2024thinking} integrate large-scale public datasets and design spatial VQA tasks to enhance the spatial reasoning capability of LLMs.
+However, these efforts focus solely on spatial understanding and take a rather brute-force approach—directly fine-tuning LLMs with large amounts of spatial data, which has shown limited effectiveness.
+Other works~\citep{chen2024spatialvlm, cheng2024spatialrgpt, hong20233d, driess2023palm, chen2024ll3da, zhu2024llava} incorporate additional modalities, such as depth, point clouds, or scene graphs, to handle spatial understanding.
+Unfortunately, these methods introduce additional disadvantages, as they often require specialized data acquisition devices or necessitate explicit spatial modeling of the entire scene.
 These drawbacks hinder potential development for practical applications.